techypoint/techypoint.github.io/_posts/create-a-website/2020-05-08-create-github-account.md

 description: "Create Github Account and Repository"
 keywords: "how to create github repository,how to create github account and repository,git account setup,create git repository on github"
 category: "create a website"
+published: false
 permalink: "/create-a-website/create-github-account"
 image: "/assets/img/create-a-website/create-github-account/github.png"
 featureImage: "/assets/img/create-a-website/create-github-account/github.png"
 ---
 # Create Hosting Using Github

-In this tutorial, we learn about Github, how to create account on github and create place i.e repository to push or save our code(website code).
+In this tutorial, we will learn about Github, how to create account on Github and create place i.e repository to push or save our code(website code).

 ## What is Github?
-Github is a platform where you can host your code, projects (website in our case).
+Github is a platform where you can host your code, projects(website in our case).
 It ranges from open source and also fits for business.

 ## To Create Github Account